Are personal trainer roles intriguing to you?

 So what exactly is the certified personal trainer job description?

-- Implements safe and effective personal and group exercise programs
+- Implementing safe and effective personal and group exercise programs

-- Understands the importance of pre-participation screening and interpretation of results
+- Understanding the importance of pre-participation screening and interpretation of results

 - Strong desire to help clients reach their goals